 The products may have been labeled as being “Not for Human Consumption,” but law enforcement agencies in Utah have increased their efforts to crack down on the possession and manufacturing of THC concentrates.

 If you were arrested anywhere in Utah for an alleged criminal offense involving THC concentrates, it is in your best interest to quickly seek legal representation.
-Brown, Bradshaw & Moffat, LLP aggressively defends clients accused of marijuana crimes in communities all over Morgan County, Davis County, Utah County, Wasatch County, Tooele County, and Summit County.
+Brown, Bradshaw & Moffat, LLP, aggressively defends clients accused of marijuana crimes in communities all over Utah, including Salt Lake County, Morgan County, Davis County, Utah County, Wasatch County, Tooele County, and Summit County.

-Our Salt Lake City criminal defense lawyers can use their decades of combined experience to possibly get your criminal charges reduced or dismissed.
-Call (801) 532-5297 right now to have our attorneys provide an honest and thorough evaluation of your case during a free initial consultation.
+Our Salt Lake City criminal defense lawyers will use their decades of combined experience to fight to reduce or dismiss your criminal charges.
+Call (801) 532-5297 today to have our attorneys provide an honest and thorough evaluation of your case during a free initial consultation.